HewlettPackard/shs-docs/docs/portal/developer-portal/performance/HSN_performance_benchmarking.md

 ## Local performance test (tests between nodes in the same group)

 The following are example tests providing sample OSU pt2pt mbw performance results between two nodes with HSN Fabric in the same group and connected to the same switch.
-The actual results expected results.
+These results represent the expected performance.
 In this particular topology there are two switches in the groups and two groups in this topology.
 The tests verifies the health of the local links and performance between the nodes within the group.

 _**Group 1**_